magento/devdocs/guides/v2.1/architecture/gdpr/magento-1x.md

 ### Order data

-The `sales_flat_order` and related tables contain the customer's name, billing and shipping addresses, and related data.
+The `sales_flat_order` and related tables contain the customer's name, billing and shipping addresses, and related information.

 #### `sales_flat_order` table